 Although student instruments are often made from cheaper materials, most commonly made from plastic, this is more to do with the fact that students are notorious for banging their instruments around a bit more frequently than adults or pro players.

 However, a decent beginner clarinet is still not going to be cheap; and if it is somehow cheap, you should probably rethink your purchase.
-Hopefully, this article can serve as a buying guide to find a good student clarinet.
+Hopefully, this article can serve as a buying guide to finding a good student clarinet.

-Our Choices of Best Student Model Clarinets
+Our Choices of the Best Student Clarinets

 Here is a list of some of the best clarinets currently on the market for students.

-The Sonata Bb Clarinet, Black (B1S):
+The Sonata Bb Clarinet, Black (B1S)

 Honestly, everything we have to say about how cheap instruments are is that almost always they are of low quality.
 But that goes entirely out the window with this brand of clarinets.
 Although still not as high quality as a Yamaha or Jean Paul, this is the best quality clarinet that you will find for this price.
 It has a good sound, is made from extremely durable plastic material, and can be found at less than $200.

-Buffet Prodige Bb Clarinet:
+Buffet Prodige Bb Clarinet

 Yamaha is known for making incredibly high-quality instruments, and their student clarinet is no exception.
 The YCL-255 is their clarinet that has been specifically designed for students.
 Although ranking the best in terms of quality, the YCL-255 is, of course, much more expensive than any of the other brands, coming in at $700.